 Assessment of the long-term performance of the disposal system relies on the understanding and quantification of the thermodynamic driving forces for degradation of waste matrices and mobilization and retention of radionuclides.
-High quality thermodynamic data are generally usable beyond a given disposal configuration and if one is able to base long-term performance assessments largely on such data, one can create high credibility and confidence.
+High quality thermodynamic data and models can often be used beyond a given disposal configuration and if one is able to base long-term performance assessments largely on such data, one can create high credibility and confidence.
 This can be linked to the NEA-thermodynamic database (TDB) approach, which provides high quality assurance and clear identification of priorities.